 As required by federal law (20 U.S.C. § 1092(f)), the District will issue a Timely Warning to the affected college community when a Clery reportable crime occurs on campus or in an area surrounding the campus, when the Chief of Police (or designee) determines that the situation represents a serious or continuing threat to the campus community.
 The decision to issue a Timely Warning will be made on a case-by-case basis.
 Persons authorized to initiate and send Timely Warnings will do so in a timely manner.
-The persons authorized to send Emergency Notifications are the individuals authorized to send Timely Warnings.
+The people authorized to send Emergency Notifications are the individuals authorized to send Timely Warnings.

 The level of detail included in a Timely Warning will vary depending on the type of crime.
 The name(s) of a victim(s) will not be published in the Timely Warning.
 Where possible, information that might identify the victim will also be excluded.
-Other details may be excluded from a Timely Warning if, in the professional judgment of responsible authorities, the information would compromise law enforcement's efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency: WVM RAVE ALERT SYSTEM
+Other details may be excluded from a Timely Warning if, in the professional judgment of responsible authorities, the information would compromise law enforcement's efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency: WVM RAVE ALERT SYSTEM drug to commit the crime, and the existence of multiple crimes of a similar nature occurring in close proximity, either in time or location.
+The District Chief of Police and the affected college president and or District Title IX Coordinator are responsible for determining if a Timely Warning will be issued for non-stranger sexual assaults; either may make this determination.
+Consultation with other college staff persons may occur on a need-to- know basis.